microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/whisper/README.md

 - MacOS: `sudo brew install ffmpeg`
 - Windows: Download from website

+**FFMPEG includes numerous codecs, many of which are likely not used by your product/service.
+Microsoft engineering teams using FFMPEG must build FFMPEG to remove all the unneeded and unused codecs.
+Including codecs in your product/service, even if not used, can create patent risk for Microsoft.
+You are responsible for building FFMPEG in a way that follows this codec guidance.**

 ## Exporting Whisper with Beam Search

 There are several ways to export Whisper with beam search (using Whisper tiny as an example).